+As the backup data is stored in Azure cloud storage, it is safe from any incidents that could impact your local data centers.
 Backup on Azure can serve as your primary backup location or as an extension to a different backup solution in which you have already invested.

-2. What Do You Need to Backup?
+2. What Do You Need to Back Up?

 Your backup strategy will differ depending on the workload you need to protect, and Azure Backup can assist you with a wide variety of backup types.